 - Electives 1—to be selected from any college or department within the University, with the consent of the advisor.

 * A program designed to meet department requirements for certification of psychology education.
 Graduates are eligible for state of Michigan license as limited license psychologists.

-In addition to WMU's main campus in Kalamazoo, Mich., the Master of Arts in Counseling Psychology program is offered at our Battle Creek and Grand Rapids regional locations.
-While the requirements are the same, courses at WMU regional locations are tailored toward adult non-traditional students, featuring evening and weekend classes.
+In addition to WMU's main campus in Kalamazoo, Michigan, the Master of Arts in counseling psychology is offered in Grand Rapids; and various programs in the Master of Arts in counselor education are offered at our Grand Rapids and Traverse City regional locations.
+Certain courses required for the Master of Arts degree in counseling psychology and the Master of Arts degree in counselor education are also offered at the Battle Creek location.
+While the requirements are the same, courses at WMU regional locations feature evening and weekend classes.
 Check course listings or visit the Extended University Programs website for more information.